sashankk824/sashankk824/README.md

 - 👋 Hi, I’m @sashankk824
-- 👀 I’m interested in Data Science and Machine Learning
+- 👀 I’m interested in Full Stack Development
 - 🌱 I’m currently learning JavaScript and React
 - 📫 How to reach me: